 Storing and Freezing

-Once baked and cooled, Magic Bars can be kept in a sealed container at room temperature for up to 5 days.
+Once baked and cooled, the bars can be kept in a sealed container at room temperature for up to 5 days.
 If you live in a hot or humid climate, you can store them in the refrigerator.

 The bars also freeze really well, I love having a secret stash in my freeze.
 They will keep for up to 2 months.
 And FYI-they are also good eaten right from the freezer.